cronburg/comp116-ckarl/forensics/README.txt

 9. Are there any encrypted files?
 If so, list the contents and a brief description of how you obtained the contents.
 Yes, there is a file: /root/.Dropbox.zip is a truecrypt file.
-After guessing likely passwords: celinedion, dion, celine, imyourbiggestfan.
+After guessing likely passwords: celinedion, dion, celine, imalive.
 I found the right one after about 20 minutes: iloveyou.
-Inside the truecrypt archive is a video of a Celine Dion performance and a picture of a ticket from July 2012.
+Inside the truecrypt archive is a video of a Celine Dion performance and a picture of a Celine Dion ticket from July 2012.

 10. Did the suspect at one point went to see this celebrity?
 If so, note the date and location where the suspect met the celebrity?
 Please elaborate how you determined this information.